Nine dead after ferry sinks in Indonesia

 Sixty-four people were evacuated to a nearby village after the sinking.

-Local villagers had sailed out in their longboats to help authorities in a vessel with the search operation.
+Local villagers sailed out in their longboats to help the authorities with the search operation.

 Marine accidents are common in Indonesia, a South-east Asian archipelago of around 17,000 islands, where people rely on ferries and small boats to travel around despite poor safety standards.

-In May, a ferry carrying more than 800 people ran aground in shallow waters off East Nusa Tenggara province and remained stuck for two days before being dislodged.
+In May, a ferry carrying over 800 people ran aground in shallow waters off East Nusa Tenggara province and remained stuck for two days before being dislodged.
 No one was hurt in that accident.

 In 2018, more than 150 people drowned when a ferry sank in one of the world's deepest lakes on Sumatra island.